adelghaedi/appointment_portal_customer/README.md

 3. Update the Odoo apps list:
    - In Odoo, navigate to **Apps** and click **Update Apps List**.
 4. Search for `appointment_portal_customer` and install the module.

+## 📄 License

+This project is licensed under the MIT License – see the LICENSE section below for details.